iftekmahmud/iftekmahmud.github.io/blog/mitm-rogue-access-point/README.md

 ## Can You Intercept Traffic in Wireshark Without Internet?

 Wireshark captures all the network traffic going through the attacker's Kali machine on the `at0` interface (the rogue AP).
-But if there's no internet, your phone won't send much traffic to intercept:
+But if there's no internet, your phone won't send much traffic to intercept.

 When you connect to "FreeWiFi" and there's no internet, your phone might try to load a website (e.g., google.com), but it fails.
 Wireshark will only see those failed attempts (like DNS requests or HTTP errors), not the full website data.